netscaler/modern-apps-toolkit/netscaler-plugin/README.md

 |--unhideIP| | Set this to unhide IP addresses while collecting Kubernetes information.
 By default, this flag is set to `false`. |
 |--skip-nsbundle| |This option disables extraction of techsupport from NetScaler.
 By default, this flag is set to `false`.|

-The following is a sample output for the `kubectl netscaler-k8s  support` command.
+The following is a sample output for the `kubectl netscaler  support` command.

-        # kubectl netscaler-k8s support -l app=cic-tier2-citrix-cpx-with-ingress-controller -n plugin
+        # kubectl netscaler support -l app=cic-tier2-citrix-cpx-with-ingress-controller -n plugin
         Extracting show tech support information, this may take minutes.............